 2. Supported bridge: Salamba setu bandha sarvangasana

 (1) Begin by lying on your back and bending your legs.
-Lift your hips off the floor with your arms for support, and slip a block, blanket, or bolster under your sacrum (triangular bone at the base on the spine).
+Lift your hips off the floor with your arms for support, and slip a block, blanket, or bolster under your sacrum (the triangular bone at the base of the spine).
 Ascertain that you are not experiencing any pinching feelings.